 Our price optimization pipeline will be based on six phases or steps:

-In the remainder of the post, we will describe each one of these steps, taking as an explanatory example the Olist dataset.
+In the remainder of the post we will describe each one of these steps using the Olist dataset as an explanatory example.

 The first step is to build our data asset, taking different sources of information that will be used to train our demand forecasting models.